entitize/Fakeddit/README.md

 Download the images [here](https://drive.google.com/drive/folders/1jU7qgDqU1je9Y0PMKJ_f31yXRo5uWGFm?usp=sharing).

 **Option 2:**
 The `*.tsv` dataset files have an `image_url` column which contain the image urls.
 You can use the URLs to download the images.
-Only multimodal images

 For convenience, we have provided a script which will download the images for you.
 Please follow the instructions if you would like to use the attached script.